cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 designed to slow down dictionary attacks, see {{?RFC5869}}.
-Thus, HPKE's PSK mechanism is not suitable for use with a low-entropy password as the PSK: in scenarios in which the adversary knows the KEM shared secret zz, it can perform a dictionary attack on the PSK.
+Thus, HPKE's PSK mechanism is not suitable for use with a low-entropy password as the PSK: in scenarios in which the adversary knows the KEM shared secret zz and has access to an oracle for decryption success of an HPKE ciphertext, it can perform a dictionary attack on the PSK.
-The adversary can use different oracles to decide if a PSK guess was correct, depending on the scenario.
-First, on observation of an HPKE ciphertext, the adversary can use decryption of the ciphertext as oracle.
-HPKE ciphertexts are created with an authenticated encryption scheme, which means decryption fails when using a wrong key.
-Second, the adversary can act as sender and create candidate HPKE ciphertexts.
-A recipient's behaviour can serve as oracle, e.g. if an error message implies that a wrong PSK was used.
-Third, if an application does not use Seal to create HPKE ciphertexts but only the Export interface, the adversary could rely on other recipient behavior which is observably different when using a wrong key.
+If an application does not use Seal to create HPKE ciphertexts but only the Export interface, the adversary can rely on other recipient behavior which is observably different when using a wrong key.

 Scenarios in which the adversary knows the KEM shared secret zz depend on the KEM.
 In the case of DHKEM, it is enough if the adversary